cabintech/FXCoreMP/doc/toon.md

 ## Readability of TOON statements

 TOON formated code can be (subjectively) easier to read and understand-at-a-glance.
-Assembler code uses the same basic `opcode operand,operand` format for all statements no matter what they do.
-So there is no visual distinction between assignments, data operations, conditional branches, etc. In higher level languages those constructs have very different looking syntax.
+TOON seeks to make the semantics of assembler code expicit, clear, and intuitive for progammers.
+Traditional assembler code uses the same basic `opcode operand,operand` format for all statements no matter what they do.
+So there is no visual distinction between assignments, data operations, conditional branches, etc. In higher level languages those constructs have very different syntax.
 This helps with intuitive understanding of the code structure.
 Not having that syntactic visual aid makes assembler harder to read and understand.
+(For more on the concepts of 'high level assembler' see the [Backgound](#background) section).

 For example we often want to scan a block of code and know where (or if) a particular register is being modified.
 Scanning traditional assembler code requires careful reading to find where registers are